EliLauwers/assignment1/assignment1.md

 If this assumption is true, than in the result of the query we will see identical numberplates linked to multiple distinct carmodels, which shouldn’t be possible.
-I looked around and qquickly found proof for this
+I looked around and quickly found proof for this
 hypthesis:

 ``` sql